netpack/PhotoMagnum/README.md

     Select a group of files in Finder.
     Right-click on the selection and click on "Quick Actions" and then on "PhotoMagnum".
-    The script will ask the story number of those files, and automatically rename the files according to the Magnum Unique Numbering System.
+    The script will ask the story number of those files, and automatically rename the files, according to the Magnum Unique Numbering System.

 ##Customization

-The script uses the Magnum Unique Numbering System,
+The script uses a simplified version of the Magnum Unique Numbering System.
+Customise the first lines of the script to your own needs.

     Open Automator and select the PhotoMagnum workflow.
     Double-click on the "Run Shell Script" action.